 These are general signs.
 Specific signs may reflect the type of abuse the cat suffered.
 For example, if a young cat has been forced to spend many hours alone, it may fear a return of this situation with such intensity that they become overly attached to a caring owner and may show extreme anxiety when separated from him/her.
 Alternatively, affected cats may simply fear being left alone – a slightly different situation.

-Cats that have not been exposed to people during the first 7 weeks of life never become fully accepting of people and thus rarely make good pets.
+An abused cat that has not been exposed to people during the first 7 weeks of life never becomes fully accepting of people, and rarely makes a good pet.
 Cats that have been mistreated by people during the same period may become positively hostile to strangers for the rest of their lives.

 Abuse and neglect have other serious ramifications.
 The behavioral flaws arising from inappropriate rearing can threaten cats’ lives because affected cats do not know how to respond appropriately to different situations.

-That said, to attempt such therapeutic work can be a rewarding challenge, and those who have met with success never regret the decision they made to make a formerly miserable pet happy and save its life.
+That said, to attempt such therapeutic work can be a rewarding challenge, and those who have been met with success in the past never regret the decision to make a formerly miserable pet happy.

 - Make your cat feel needed and loved

-- Allow your new cat to become accustomed to you at his own pace – never try to force the issue
+- Allow your new cat to become accustomed to you at their own pace – never try to force the issue

-- Protect your cat against whatever he fears
+- Protect your cat against whatever they fear

-- Build the cat’s confidence by introducing him to situations in which you arrange for him to be successful (arrange a positive outcome)
+- Build the cat’s confidence by introducing them to situations in which you arrange for a positive outcome

 - Strive for clear communication with your cat